-Travel may be bouncing back, but uncertainty still clouds travel – especially with the fast-spreading Delta variant of COVID-19.
-Fortunately, airlines and hotels have given travelers some additional flexibility to change or cancel their travel without losing money.
+Travel may be bouncing back, but uncertainty still clouds travel – especially with the fast-spreading Omicron variant of COVID-19.
+Fortunately, over the past few years, airlines and hotels have given travelers some additional flexibility to change or cancel their travel without losing money.
 But what about booking an Airbnb?
 Is there an Airbnb cancellation policy to protect you if your plans change?

-Yes and no. Unfortunately, there’s not a cut-and-dry answer.
+Yes and no. Unfortunately, there’s not a cut-and-dry answer about Airbnb’s cancellation policies.
 Unlike the big hotel chains that guarantee free cancellation within 24 hours of check-in, the home-sharing platform’s model means what you get varies from property to property.
 There’s a wide range of different cancellation policies.

 On the plus side, Airbnb has made it much easier to find refundable Airbnb stays.
 So keep reading to learn what to watch for, how the Airbnb cancellation policy works, and how to find listings with more flexibility in case plans change.